ujjwalbhandarii/cs/README.md

-# cs
+# BSC CSIT

-Tried to collect all the semester notes, codes, doc .
+This repo contains the notes, codes and some useful docs of course( Bsc csit )